hackupc/guides-page/_pages/guide/hacker.md

 ## :man_student: ECTS credits

-**Not all the faculties gives ECTS for participating in HackUPC**.
+**Not all the faculties give ECTS for participating in HackUPC**.

 ---

 ### :warning: Requirements
 In order to get the ECTS credits, you should meet the requirements:
 - Confirm your attendance and attend to the event (you need to have the QR invitation code)
-- Submit your project to Devpost and make the demo to HackUPC jury (presenting only to the sponsors is not valid).
+- Submit your project to [Devpost](https://hackupc2022.devpost.com) and make the demo to HackUPC jury (presenting only to the sponsors is not valid).
 - Your project must follow all the [HackUPC rules](https://legal.hackersatupc.org/hackupc/terms_and_conditions).

 ---